Fire Island: Emergency services

-Fire Island's unique location and constantly changing geography play a major role in the protection of its citizens.
-Although it is served by ten fire departments and two police departments, the seasonal residency and remote driving distance are a challenge to the public safety community.
-Because there are no roads on inhabited Fire Island, fire department vehicles are heavily modified four-wheel drive with suspension lifts, large diameter off-road tires and recovery equipment, which allow them to traverse the sometimes washed-out, loose sand.
+Fire Island is served by ten fire departments and two police departments, but its lack of roads, isolation, changing geography, and seasonal residency make it harder to provide police, fire, and ambulance services.
+Fire department vehicles, built to traverse sand, are heavily modified four-wheel drive with suspension lifts, large-diameter off-road tires, and recovery equipment.

-Until 1986, there was no ambulance service on Fire Island, prompting the village of Saltaire to form its rescue company, later followed by Ocean Beach, and then in the 2000s with Fair Harbor.
-Due to relatively close distances, fire departments on Fire Island are obliged to provide mutual aid to neighboring communities.
-Some coastal fire departments on Long Island have fully equipped marine rescue and fireboat units which can cross the Great South Bay to provide necessary assistance.
+In 1986, the lack of ambulance service on Fire Island led to the formation of rescue companies by the village of Saltaire, then Ocean Beach, and, in the 2000s, Fair Harbor.
+Fire departments on Fire Island are obliged to provide mutual aid to neighboring communities.
+Some coastal fire departments on Long Island have fully equipped marine rescue and fireboat units that can cross the Great South Bay to provide necessary assistance.

-Fire Island's corps of off-road-capable fire apparatus and the firefighters' training to use them effectively provide much-needed support in the event of a wildfire, as was illustrated in the Long Island Central Pine Barrens fires of 1995.
+Fire Island's corps of off-road-capable fire apparatus and the firefighters' training to use them provide much-needed support in the event of a wildfire, as was illustrated in the Long Island Central Pine Barrens fires of 1995.

-Good Samaritan Hospital Medical Center, Southside Hospital, and Brookhaven Memorial Hospital Medical Center are located directly across the Great South Bay from Fire Island in the Long Island hamlets of West Islip, Bay Shore, and the village of Patchogue, respectively.
-A heliport for medevac helicopter use is adjacent to Good Samaritan Hospital Medical Center.
-Specially equipped boats provided by the Suffolk County Police Department Marine Bureau docked at the various communities on Fire Island provide emergency transportation to individuals in need of dire medical care.
+Good Samaritan Hospital Medical Center, Southside Hospital, and Brookhaven Memorial Hospital Medical Center sit across the Great South Bay from Fire Island in the Long Island hamlets of West Islip, Bay Shore, and the village of Patchogue, respectively.
+A heliport for medevac helicopter use is next to Good Samaritan Hospital Medical Center.
+Specially equipped boats provided by the Suffolk County Police Department Marine Bureau docked at the various communities on Fire Island provide emergency transportation to people who need dire medical care.
 In many cases, Long Island based ambulances will meet the boats once they cross the Bay (roughly 4.5 miles) and then drive individuals the short distance to one of the three hospitals.
 Also, one emergency access road connects Long Island (West Islip) to Fire Island (Kismet).
 However, the road ends there and does not extend the full length of the island into the other communities.

 The Suffolk County Police Department Marine Bureau is the primary law enforcement agency.
 Ocean Beach also has its own dedicated police department.
 Criminal proceedings are handled by Suffolk District Court, and arrestees go to the 3rd, 1st or 5th precinct, or to one of the Suffolk County Sheriff's Office jails.
 Small claims and property matters are usually handled by the individual village of case origin.
 It is common practice for police to write tickets then send unruly visitors off the island via water taxi, at the offender's expense.

 The Suffolk County Park Police and New York State Park Police patrol the Robert Moses State Park, while the National Park Service is stationed at the Fire Island Light and Fire Island National Seashore.